Import Administration, International Trade Administration, Department of Commerce.

 Analysis of Comments Received

-All issues raised in TKN's case brief and in Petitioners' rebuttal brief are addressed in the Memorandum to David M. Spooner, Assistant Secretary for Import Administration (Decision Memorandum), dated December 6, 2006, which is hereby adopted by this notice.
+All issues raised in the case and rebuttal briefs by parties to this administrative review are addressed in the “Issues and Decision Memorandum” (Decision Memorandum) from Joseph A. Spetrini, Deputy Assistant Secretary for Import Administration to James J. Jochum, Assistant Secretary for Import Administration, dated February 3, 2004, which is hereby adopted by this notice.
 A list of the issues which parties have raised and to which we have responded, all of which are in the Decision Memorandum, is attached to this notice as an appendix.
-The Decision Memorandum is on file in room B-099 of the main Department of Commerce building.
-In addition, a complete version of the Decision Memorandum can be accessed directly on the Internet at http://www.ia.ita.doc.gov/frn/index.html.
+Parties can find a complete discussion of all issues raised in this review and the corresponding recommendations in this public memorandum which is on file in room B-099 of the main Department of Commerce building.
+In addition, a complete version of the Decision Memorandum can be accessed directly on the Internet at www.ia.ita.doc.gov.
 The paper copy and electronic version of the Decision Memorandum are identical in content.

 Changes Since the Preliminary Results

-Based on our analysis of comments received, we have made changes to the margin calculation.
+Based on our analysis of comments received, we have made changes in the margin calculations.
 The changes are listed below:

 Final Results of the Review